Why distracted driving means so much to Arity

 When it comes to the costs of these accidents, we’ve found after analyzing billions of miles of mobile driving data from hundreds of thousands of unique drivers that very few drivers take a trip without interacting with their phone.
 The implications to safety and insurers are distressing.
 Arity finds that the most distracted drivers have an average loss cost 160% higher than the least distracted drivers.
 Meanwhile the NHTSA reports that distracted driving costs the U.S. $129 billion per year.

+Distracted driving is dangerous, and without accurate data, it becomes a more difficult behavior to analyze and discourage.
 Currently, the closest insurance offerings on the market can analyze mobile usage data to surmise at best that distracted accidents have occurred with specific drivers.
 But without the associated claims information, they aren’t able to accurately correlate phone usage with actual loss, and ultimately have to guess at accident severity and cost.

 Insurers subscribing to the Arity Driving Score will be able to appropriately raise awareness about the dangers of distracted driving and incentivize safer driving habits.

+Drivers know distracted driving is dangerous, but often that isn’t enough to encourage safer behaviors.
 By providing insurers the ability to reward safe, focused drivers, we’re inherently giving consumers a strong incentive to drive phone-free.
 We take pride in arming companies and drivers with tools to make the roads smarter and safer for everyone.
 Knowledge is power, and this data provides drivers a unique personal opportunity to be aware of the precise impact and dangers of handling their phones on the road – and to take control of their safety.
 This mission motivates us and the work that we do every day.

 With Arity’s unique and unprecedented access to both claims data and cell phone usage, it is the first on the market to glean comprehensive insight into both sides of the story and accurately incorporate distracted driving into driver scores.
 Arity has now made this insight readily available to customers in its driving score solution.
 Learn more: Arity’s Insurance Solutions